 The Hoorn Manual of Style

-Over the years, i have picked up so many little idiosyncracies in my wielding of the English tongue that i thought it would be prudent to compile them all in one place.
-I would like to preëmptively apologise to Chaucer, Shakespeare, and Austen for how i have massacred their language…
+I was raised bilingual, fluent in both English and Dutch.1 I was also raised by massive pedants.
+This has resulted in me picking up a great many idiosyncracies in my wielding of the English tongue — a Batavian influence here, an archaism there — so many, in fact, that i thought it would be prudent to compile them all in one place, for my reference and yours.
+I would like to preëmptively apologise to Chaucer, Shakespeare, and Eliot for how i have massacred their language.

 1. Spelling